 Depending on your child’s learning preferences and personality type, your coach might use different techniques during the Teen Coaching process.
 Some of the techniques that might be used during Teen Coaching include:

 Asking your teenager questions is a key part of the

-It is important to find a coach that uses techniques that are compatible with your teenager’s learning style.
+Our investigation demonstrated that it is important to find a coach who uses techniques that are compatible with your teenager’s learning style.

 This is a technique where the coach really focuses on what the teenager is saying.
 They might repeat back what they have heard to ensure they understand, and they might ask clarifying questions.

 This technique can be helpful for teenagers who need help sorting through their thoughts and feelings.

 This is a technique where the coach reflects back to the teenager what they have said, without judgment.
 The aim is to help the teenager explore their thoughts and feelings in greater depth.

 Our findings show that this technique can be helpful for teenagers who are struggling to understand their own emotions.